dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ### Static processing

-A class declaration with a primary constructor *(including `inline`, but not `<mixinApplicationClass>`, because the grammar rules do not include those)* is desugared to a class declaration without a primary constructor.
+Consider a class declaration with a primary constructor *(it could be `inline`, but not a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, it's just a syntax error)*.
+This declaration is desugared to a class declaration without a primary constructor.
 An enum declaration with a primary constructor is desugared using the same steps.
 This determines the dynamic semantics of a primary constructor.

-*In other words, there is no other semantics than the desugaring.
-When desugared, the resulting class declaration is treated exactly the same as it would have been if the developer had written the result of the desugaring step in the first place.*
+The following errors apply to formal parameters of a primary constructor.

-The following errors apply to formal parameters of a primary constructor *(that is, they do not apply to any other formal parameters)*:
+Let _p_ be a formal parameter of a primary constructor in a class `C`:

-A compile-time error occurs if a formal parameter that contains a term of the form `this.v`, or `super.v` where `v` is an identifier has the modifier `covariant`. *For example, `required covariant int this.v` is an error.*
+A compile-time error occurs if _p_ contains a term of the form `this.v`, or `super.v` where `v` is an identifier, and _p_ has the modifier `covariant`. *For example, `required covariant int this.v` is an error.*

-A compile-time error occurs if a formal parameter has both of the modifiers `covariant` and `final`. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*
+A compile-time error occurs if _p_ has both of the modifiers `covariant` and `final`. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*

-Conversely, it is not an error for the modifier `covariant` to occur on other formal parameters of a primary constructor. *This extends the existing allowlist of places where `covariant` can occur.*
+Conversely, it is not an error for the modifier `covariant` to occur on other formal parameters of a primary constructor (this extends the existing allowlist of places where `covariant` can occur).

 The desugaring consists of the following steps, where _D_ is the class or enum declaration in the program that includes a primary constructor, and